Joseph Day, Dr.PH

 Minority Public Health Expert

 Dr. Day is an Associate Professor of Addictions Studies and Behavioral Health and the Director of the Community Health Program.
-He completed both bachelor’s and master’s degrees in Psychology before earning his Doctor of Public Health.
+He completed both bachelor’s and master’s degrees in Psychology before earning his Doctorate of Public Health.

 Before joining the faculty at Governors State, Dr. Day held several research positions examining a wide range of topics affecting minority health including chronic illness among the homeless, HIV rates for incarcerated African Americans, and physician bias in diagnosing minority patients.
 He also serves as a consultant to Chicago Public Schools.